New Ownership of Pak Mail in Grand Rapids, Michigan Brings Fresh Energy to the Business--Serving the Community with Shipping and Office Services for More Than 30 Years

 Annex Brands, Inc. Supports Local Entrepreneurs in Sustaining Essential Shipping and Office Services

-SAN DIEGO, April 8, 2026 /PRNewswire/ -- Annex Brands, Inc., a leading franchisor in the packing, shipping, and office services industries, is pleased to announce the successful transfer of ownership of an existing Pak Mail location in Grand Rapids, MI to new owners, Ellen Washington and Patricia Ouellette.
+SAN DIEGO, April 13, 2026 /PRNewswire/ -- Annex Brands, Inc., a leading franchisor in the packing, shipping, and office services industries, is pleased to announce the successful transfer of ownership of an existing Pak Mail location in Grand Rapids, MI to new owner, Ellen Washington.
 This transition to new ownership ensures that the community will benefit from the essential shipping and office services provided by this Pak Mail for more than 30 years.

-Located at 6757 Cascade Rd SE, Grand Rapids, MI 49546, this Pak Mail is offering a comprehensive array of services, including shipping options with UPS, FedEx, USPS, and DHL, plus expert packing services, private mailbox rentals, notary public services, and office solutions such as printing and packaging supplies.
+Located at 5355 Northland Dr. NE, Ste.
+C, Grand Rapids, MI 49525, this Pak Mail offers a comprehensive array of services, including shipping options with UPS, FedEx, USPS, and DHL, plus expert packing services, private mailbox rentals, notary public services, and office solutions such as printing and packaging supplies.

-"Pak Mail Center US331 in Grand Rapids, MI has long been a dependable resource for the people and businesses in this area, and I'm excited to keep that tradition strong," said Ellen Washington.
-"With multi-location ownership, we can bring added consistency and support across our Grand Rapids locations while staying focused on reliable shipping, packing, and business services delivered with local care."
+"I'm honored to continue serving Grand Rapids, Michigan through Pak Mail Center US270, building on the relationships this community has trusted for years," said Ellen Washington.
+"As a multi-location owner—now with multiple Pak Mail locations in Grand Rapids alongside my PostalAnnex experience—my goal is to deliver consistent, neighbor-first packing and shipping services that help local families and small businesses save time, solve problems, and stay connected."

-Annex Brands, the franchisor of Pak Mail, has a long-standing reputation for excellence in the franchising industry.
+Annex Brands, the franchisor of Pak Mail and PostalAnnex, has a long-standing reputation for excellence in the franchising industry.

-"This ownership transition marks an exciting new chapter for this Pak Mail with Ellen and Patricia taking the reins," said Patrick Edd, Chief Executive Officer & President of Annex Brands.
-"Changes like this demonstrate the depth of opportunity within our franchise network and the sustained relevance of our locations in the markets they serve.
-We look forward to seeing Ellen and Patricia advance the business and continue their journey with the brand."
+"The addition of another Pak Mail location under the ownership of Ellen further reflects the confidence franchisees have in this market," said Patrick Edd, Chief Executive Officer & President of Annex Brands.
+"Expanding within the same community speaks to both the strength of our franchise system and the ongoing demand for the services our locations provide.
+We look forward to seeing her continue strengthening their local presence and growing with the brand."

 Headquartered in San Diego, CA, Annex Brands has been providing business ownership opportunities since 1985 and now licenses and franchises over 800 locations across the United States, Canada and Mexico.
 Their brands, including PostalAnnex, Pak Mail, AIM Mail Centers, Parcel Plus, Sunshine Pack & Ship, Navis Pack & Ship, and Handle With Care Packaging Store, are synonymous with reliable and professional service.

-For more information about Pak Mail US331, located at 6757 Cascade Rd SE, Grand Rapids, MI 49546, and the services offered at this Grand Rapids, MI location, please visit www.pakmail.com/US331.
+For more information about Pak Mail US270, located at 5355 Northland Dr. NE, Ste.
+C, Grand Rapids, MI 49525, and the services offered at this Grand Rapids, MI location, please visit www.pakmail.com/US270.

 ABOUT COMPANY: